AlexVerrico/Covid-Discord-Bot/README.md

 Displays the number of new cases for today and yesterday for the provided location
 * !covid new deaths &lt;location&gt;
 Displays the number of new deaths for today and yesterday for the provided location
-* !covid recoveries &lt;location&gt;
+* !covid new recoveries &lt;location&gt;
-Coming soon - Displays the number of recoveries for today and yesterday for the given location.
+Displays the number of recoveries for today and yesterday for the given location.

 ### If you find this Bot useful, please consider supporting my work through [BuyMeACoffee.com/AlexVerrico](https://www.buymeacoffee.com/AlexVerrico)